anitapeppercorn/aws-thought/README.md

 # aws-thought
-deep thoiughts with images in was
+deep thoughts with images in aws